RoySegall/gizra.com/src/_posts/2017-06-25-nuntius-bot-introduction.md

 description: "The bot revolution has started.
 Writing your first bot is easy than you think."
 ---
-In case you havn't noticed we are on the verge of a new era - the bot era!!
+In case you haven't noticed, we are on the verge of a new era - the bot era!!

-** Dramatic music in the background **
+[*Dramatic music in the background*]

 Sort of...
-[Mark Zuckerberg](https://www.youtube.com/watch?v=4na-wZte6Co) showed us what it can really be though we need to put our minds into our heads and understand that bot, for now, would be more like what Brice showed us in his Keynote at [DrupalCon Baltimore](https://youtu.be/q25eaJHpXFo?t=1h7m30s).
+[Mark Zuckerberg](https://www.youtube.com/watch?v=4na-wZte6Co) showed us what it can really be though we need to put our minds into our heads and understand that bot, for now, would be more like what Dries showed  in his Keynote at [DrupalCon Baltimore](https://youtu.be/q25eaJHpXFo?t=1h7m30s).

-## Ro-bot - easy 101
+## Ro-bot 101
 So what is a bot?
-If you said `Hey siri`, `OK Google`, `Hey Cortona`, or `Alexa` then you interacted with a bot.
-That bot received an input, returned an output (and even said it) and did it - wake you up, remind you, send an email or order your new book from Amazon and you if you got lucky, a Drone delivered it for you(but, that out of the blog post scope).
+If you've ever said `Hey Siri`, `OK Google`, `Hey Cortona`, or `Alexa`, then you have interacted with a bot.
+That bot received an input, returned an output

-## What are the platforms and technologies
+ - it woke you up, reminded you of something, sent an email, or ordered a new book from Amazon - and you if you're lucky, a drone delivered it!

-After understanding what is a bot let's start and see how can we write one.
-Now, any chat platform have provide bot in some way or another and there are two
+## What are the Platforms and Technologies
-ways:
+Now that we understand what a bot is, let's see how can we write one.
+Chat platform provide bots in one of two ways:

-1. Websockets - Though we use this technology for push events to the user's browser, platforms provides a websocket channel and push events when something happen in a channel(s) your bot is listening.
+1. **Web sockets** - Though we use this technology for push events to the user's browser, platforms provide a web socket channel and push events when something happens in a channel in which your bot is listening.
-2. Webhooks - In this case you'll get http requests with the information on events - similar to Webhooks.
+2. **Web hooks** - In this case you'll get http requests with the information on events.

-Slack, Facebook Messagner, Skype, Telegram provides a integration with bot in some way or another but, in this blog post we will focus on Slack.
+Slack, Facebook Messenger, Skype, and Telegram all provide integrations with bots in one way or another, but in this post we will focus on Slack.

 ## Write your first bot is easy than you think, right?
 So, you want to write your first bot - You came to the write place.
 What do we